ethberlin-hackathon/ETHBerlin-KnowledgeBase/README.md

 - Please remember that in the end, the whole process is there for you to get good feedback on your idea and project.
 - Each project will be judged by two different judging groups to reduce subjective opinion.

+To learn more details about the judging process, also read the post on [Medium](https://medium.com/ethberlin/open-sourcing-our-judging-process-75b77f6ba459)